 Let's take a step back and thank Netwon.

-In Principia Mathematica he describes his three laws of motion.
+In the Principia he describes his three laws of motion.
 Using planets, these laws allowed Newton to demonstrate how gravitational forces act between two bodies.
-He showed that the force of the sun’s gravity (pulling planets toward the sun) is offset by their forward velocity.
+He showed that the force of the sun's gravity (pulling planets toward the sun) is offset by their forward velocity.
 These two forces, equal in nature, create a state of equilibrium.